maxertivo/metroid-prime-randomizer-solver/README.md

 Some seeds are techically completable, but can become impossible if the warps are used in the wrong order.
 The solver will still say such seeds are completable.

-Warps to Elder Chamber can cause issues because the statue blocks the exit.
-You can collect the item to leave one time, but if you get warped there a second time, you are trapped.
-In rare cases, the solver may collect the Elder Chamber item early and be unable to solve the seed.

 Boss difficulty is not considered at all.

 Floaty jump is not considered, unless it is able to be acquired repeatedly, since a one-time usage trick makes the logic too complex.
 Tallon Floaty is the only example of floaty that can be required (and only on Expert difficulty).